maxgio92/notes/content/notes/kind-podman-rootless-wsl2-deep-dive.md

 > Reference: https://noobient.com/2023/11/15/fixing-ubuntu-containers-failing-to-start-with-systemd/

+## Systemd

-**Configure systemd resource delegation, to run Podman in rootless mode**
+**Configure systemd resource delegation**

+This is required in order to run Podman in rootless mode and manage resources in control groups with delegation.

-For root user slice:
+For the root user slice:

 ```shell
 cat <<EOF >/etc/systemd/system/user-0.slice